Knightswood Secondary School

 Knightswood Secondary School is a secondary school located in Knightswood in the west-end of Glasgow, Scotland.

-The school is one of the city's largest secondaries with a roll of approximately 1200 pupils.
+The school has a roll of approximately 1200 pupils.
 Knightswood is co-educational, non-selective and non-denominational, and provides education for pupils of varying backgrounds.
 Knightswood also contains The Dance School Of Scotland, which opened in 1984.

 Management

 As well as a headteacher and deputy headteacher, each school year has an assistant head teacher, who is able to have a more personal contact with students.
 The offices of the headteacher, deputy head and assistant heads are all held in one corridor located on the ground floor.

 Guidance (known as pastoral care) teachers are assigned by registration classes.
 There are typically twelve guidance counsellors in one school year.

-Classes and timings

-Classes previously consisted of 7 periods lasting 50 minutes on Monday only and 6 periods also lasting 50 minutes on Tuesdays to Fridays, with a 20-minute student tutor time.

-School timings were changed at the beginning of the 20/21 year to make space for more periods per week.
-The current timings are as follows.
-The first class of the day begins at 8:45 AM.
-There is currently a staggered lunchtime due to COVID-19 restrictions.
-The lunchtimes of pupils in the S1-6 age groups are currently from 1:10 PM–1:50 PM on Monday-Wednesday and 12:20 PM–1:00 PM on Thursday and Friday.
-Ending times have also been changed to 3:30 PM on Monday-Wednesday and 2:40 PM on Thursday and Friday for all pupils.

-Most subjects have classes in the size of twenty to thirty pupils.
-Classes will be named by year and a set number (i.e. 1R3, 3R4, 2R12) The order of classes does not bear any relation to the skill of the pupils in those groups.
-In fifth and sixth year, due to subject choices, classes change with every period, and naming them is not necessary.

 Layout and structure

 Knightswood was the first school designed by the modernist architects Gillespie, Kidd & Coia.
 Designed in 1938, it was not built until the 1950s, being opened on 10 October 1958 by John Maclay, Secretary of State for Scotland.
 It is now protected as a category B listed building.
 Knightswood contains four floors, as well as three annexes.